Contents

 Summary: Consider Keycloak as your access management solution

 Keycloak is a great IAM option.
-It helps you optimize costs and keep time to market in check, and it provides top-notch security – based on a tried-and-tested solution.
-The tool is also very adaptable (especially when you already have Java in your tech stack), scalable, and still updated with new features.
+It helps you optimize costs, keep time to market in check, and provides top-notch security based on a tried-and-tested solution.
+The tool is also adaptable (especially when you already have Java in your tech stack), scalable, and constantly updated with new features.
 You seriously can’t go wrong with it, and in many cases, it’s a much better choice than going for a costly custom software development.

-Do you need any help with Keycloak implementation or don’t know how to properly configure the single sign-on?
-Reach out to us at hello@pretius.com, or use the contact form below.
-We have a great deal of experience with creating custom IAM solutions based on Keycloak.
+Do you need any help with a Keycloak implementation?
+Or maybe you don’t know how to configure the single sign-on properly?
+Reach out to us at hello@pretius.com or use the contact form below.
+We have a great deal of experience with creating custom IAM solutions based on Keycloak, and we can show you a practical demo of an application integrated with the Keycloak system during free consultations.
+Expect our answer within 48 hours.

 Keycloak SSO – FAQ